 The Superintendent is authorized by the Board to approve adjustments within the budget function of any amount not to exceed the total budget.
-If expenditure of funds is anticipated to be more than the total budgeted amount, the Superintendent shall request Board approval for the budget amendment.
-Any position or expenditure not previously approved in the annual budget that exceeds \$5,000.00 shall require Board approval unless the Superintendent deems the position or purchase an emergency.
+If expenditure of funds in any budget function for any fund is anticipated to be more than the budgeted amount, the Superintendent shall request Board approval for the budget amendment.
+Any position or expenditure not previously approved in the annual budget that exceeds \$25,000.00 shall require Board approval unless the Superintendent deems the position or purchase an emergency.
 In such case, the expenditure shall be reported to the Board at its regularly scheduled meeting.
 Under no circumstance is the Superintendent or other staff person authorized to spend funds that exceed the total budget without approval by the Board.